MichaelCurrin/code-cookbook/recipes/shell/format-and-lint.md

+---
+description: How to format and lint your shell scripts
+---
 # Format and Lint
-> How to format and lint your shell scripts

 ## Formatting